ieddie217/Congress/README.md

 Congress App is a comprehensive event management solution built on Microsoft PowerPlatform (PowerApps, Power Automate, Dataverse).
 This application enables event organizers to create events, manage schedules, speakers, and attendees with a streamlined interface and automated workflows.

+The solution consists of two complementary applications:
+- A back-end management PowerApp for desktop, used by event organizers to set up and administer events
+- A front-end mobile PowerApp for event attendees to view schedules, register for sessions, and access event information

 ![Congress App Dashboard](Images/Congress%20Info.png)
 ![Congress App Dashboard](Images/Congress%20UI.png)
 ![Congress App Dashboard](Images/Mobile.png)